Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 ### <a name="step-2">Step 2: Run Project on Unity Simulation</a>

 The process of running a project on Unity Simulation involves building it for Linux and then uploading this build, along with a set of parameters, to Unity Simulation.
-The Perception package simplifies this process by including a dedicated _**Run in USim**_ window that accepts a small number of required parameters and handles everything else automatically.
+The Perception package simplifies this process by including a dedicated _**Run in Unity Simulation**_ window that accepts a small number of required parameters and handles everything else automatically.

 For performance reasons, it is best to disable real-time visualizations before carrying on with the Unity Simulation run.